 The Sniper does get one weapon that averts this though.
 The Sydney Sleeper can't headshot, but has the benefit of a faster scope charge and coating targets with Jarate on a hit.

-Golden Eye 1997 was an early example of this, and certainly made console owners aware of it.
-However, headshots only did amplified damage, as showcased by it taking several of them to kill an enemy with 1000% health.
-The Spiritual Successor, Perfect Dark, played it much straighter and had headshots be One Hit Kills.
+Golden Eye 1997 is an early example of this, and certainly made console owners aware of it.
+However, headshots only do amplified damage, as showcased by it taking several of them to kill an enemy with 1000% health.
+The Spiritual Successor, Perfect Dark, plays it much straighter and had headshots be One Hit Kills.

-So was MDK, which was highly praised for its then-strong graphics and gunplay, which featured a sniper option.
+So was MDK, which was highly praised for its then-strong graphics and gunplay, which features a sniper option.

 Later games feature a "skull" that, when activated, makes the heads of Grunts, the weakest enemies, explode into confetti with the sound of children cheering.
 It's both hilarious and useful, since headshots are the most efficient way to kill them.

 Half-Life.
 The pistol will require a few headshots to kill most things, but it's very accurate so you can stay well out of range.
 The magnum will probably do it in one with roughly the same accuracy.
 Then there is the sniper crossbow: much deadlier than it looks, and headshots can be surprisingly messy.
 Opposing Force replaced the magnum with the Desert Eagle which was likewise supremely accurate if you aimed using its Laser Sight rather than your own HUD crosshair.
 And it had a true sniper rifle.

 In Half-Life 2, at least, not only do bodyshots towards headcrab zombies do less damage; they also risk leaving the headcrab itself alive to try to attack you.
 Father Grigori advises you to aim for the head.
 You will do well to listen to him.
 The crossbow's back, too.
 It's still the long-range terror against anything your size, and it now features heated rebar for bolts.